mongodb/docs-meta/source/style-guide/includes/terms/i.rst

             database through a PHP user interface.

    internet/Internet/intranet
-     Capitalize *Internet* when referring to the world’s largest computer network; use lowercase letters when referring generically to any large network made up of smaller networks that are connected by routers.
+     Capitalize *Internet* when referring to the world's largest computer network; use lowercase letters when referring generically to any large network made up of smaller networks that are connected by routers.
 The World Wide Web is part of the